alf-p-steinbach/C--20-Coroutines/README.md

 Not so good.

 As a reality check, when the call to `app::run()` is commented out the program reports 0 bytes allocated, so it is indeed the coroutine instantiation that allocates.
+As another reality check, replacing the code in `app::run` with a `delete new S;` reports equal numbers of allocated and deallocated bytes.
+I.e. g++ does indeed pass the size to `operator delete`.

 Apparently coroutines are not yet ready for deployment to large scale code. 😒